Where are they now? - Chris Squire

 Squackett when we eventually get some live dates scheduled."
 The

-the midst of our busy schedules to play live together, [b]ut I
+there's time in the midst of our busy schedules to play live

-don't want to make promises I can't keep."
-Squire: "There's a
+together, [b]ut I don't want to make promises I can't keep."
+A May

 2012 interview with Squire says the group are